guidobouman/thesis/Documents/Thesis/Thesis.markdown

 All of these advancements have been achieved on the same structure that was basically designed back in 1989 by Tim Berners Lee.
 Of course, computers have become more powerful, and techniques like css, ajax and sockets were introduced in the last decades.
 But still, it's a remarkable fact that this is all still possible on the same structure that was built for text pages.

 Is it time to apply Kandinsky’s vision to web technologies?
-Is it time to slim the stack of layers which make the current internet?
+Should we slim the stack of layers which make the current internet to increase simplicity?
+Or should extra abstraction layers be added to expand flexibility.

 ## Slim down or pile up?
 If you’re developing software you’re mostly defining behaviour of the application.
 This behaviour are the exceptions based on cultural diferences between the user and the programming language/framework.
 The user needs to be able to communicate with the system after all.
 Think for example of localization and time zone differerences, but also different user roles, security, user preferences etc.

-//So imaging you’re programming.
+//So imagine you’re programming.
 Adding features.

 //Quotes: Losing Control: Students at the ... university learn that in order to develop the behaviour of a robot, you need to add functionality on top of the faulty once.
 You need to pile up features.